 Hey, why not take on two of the biggest life stressors at once?
 Sometimes it just happens this way, with parents preparing for a baby and a new home and mortgage.

-If the move can’t be avoided because of a job relocation or other circumstances, it may be important to find a home before baby arrives.
-However, if it can wait, it may lead to less stress overall during the pregnancy.
+First, consider if you can wait a bit to buy a home.
+It may lead to less stress overall during the pregnancy.
 Plus, the added pressure of a deadline may lead to hasty decision-making that buyers could regret.

 And unless an employer is covering moving expenses, add that sizable cost to all the rest.

-However, there are benefits to buying a house while pregnant, as the relocation could lead to a better school district or area to raise a child.
+Another possible benefit to buying a house while pregnant is that the relocation could lead to a better school district or area to raise a child.

 Ultimately, the decision to buy a house while pregnant is personal.